U.S. Highways in New Mexico

 History: Extended into New Mexico from Colorado over NM-19 in 1935.
 Shortened from Shiprock to Farmington when U.S. 64 was extended west from Farmington into Arizona in 1989.
 Around 2000, it was rerouted south from Aztec to Bernalillo along former NM-544 and NM-44, when this road was upgraded to divided highway.
 The former route from Aztec to Farmington is now NM-516.

 Improvements: Four-lane highway, divided by a narrow median delineated with a double double line and rumble strips between Bernalillo and Bloomfield.
 Once you leave Bernalillo and the outskirts of Rio Rancho, the highway has a 70 mph speed limit.
+Take care, though, because there are much loser speed limits through towns along the way as low as 25 mph.

 Comments: The improvement of old NM-44 is a case study in how to efficiently upgrade a major highway.
 True, the cost was $312 million, but New Mexico got the work done in under three years, and has a 20 year warranty on the road due to the design-build contract that was awarded.
+The road crosses the Continental Divide at a fairly lofty altitude of around 7300 feet.

-U.S. 566 West terminus: U.S. 85 at San Antonio
+West terminus: U.S. 85 at San Antonio

 East terminus